Jaap's Mechanical Calculators Page

 210mm × 297mm × 9mm

 This book details the history of H.W.
 Egli, and the mechanisms of the Millionaire and MADAS calculators, with many photographs.
-Available from the author at madas.ch.
+Gérald Saudan died in 2025, so it is not clear whether the book will remain available from his website at madas.ch.

 Swiss Calculating Machines